 Best app for having your back: Paribus

-Paribus isn’t a traditional rebate app, but it will get you money back.
+Paribus isn’t a traditional rebate app, but it will help you get money back.
 In a lot of cases, money you didn’t even know you had coming!

-Paribus tracks your online orders and if the price you paid drops at certain retailers, Paribus will ask the stores to refund the difference on your behalf.
+Paribus tracks your online orders and if the price you paid drops at certain retailers, Paribus will notify you so you can ask the stores to refund the difference.
 Then the retailer issues a refund based on their policies.